open-contracting/standard/docs/guidance/map/connecting_publications.md

 # Connecting releases from different publications

 Different OCDS publications can contain releases describing the same contracting (or planning) process.
 In OCDS, each contracting (or planning) process is assigned a globally unique identifier, the [OCID](../../schema/identifiers.md#open-contracting-process-identifier-ocid).

 Ideally, releases describing the same contracting (or planning) process in different publications would reuse the same OCID so that users can [merge releases](../../schema/merging.md).
+However, problems can occur.

-This page describes the problems that can occur when reusing OCIDs across publications, how to connect releases from different publications without reusing OCIDs, and how to reuse OCIDs across publications.
+This page describes: the scenarios in which OCIDs can be reused, or not, across publications; how to connect releases from different publications without reusing OCIDs; and, in two scenarios, how to reuse OCIDs across publications.

-The examples on this page are based on Scotland's Public Contracts Scotland (PCS) publication and the UK's Find a Tender Service (FTS) publication, both of which include releases about the same contracting (or planning) processes, covering the same contracting (or planning) process stages and having many fields in common.
+The examples on this page are based on the Public Contracts Scotland (PCS) publication and the UK's Find a Tender Service (FTS) publication, both of which include releases about the same contracting (or planning) processes, covering the same contracting (or planning) process stages and having many fields in common.

 ## Problems with reusing OCIDs across publications

-Unless publications have disjoint coverage of OCDS fields or implement consistent mappings, reusing the OCIDs across publications can result in unpredictable and nonsensical results when releases are merged to create a compiled release.
-For example, unless publications use an identical approach to assigning local [identifiers](../../schema/identifiers.md) to objects in arrays, then awards, contracts and other objects in arrays can overwrite and/or duplicate each other in nonsensical ways.
+Unless publications have disjoint coverage of OCDS fields or implement a consistent mapping from source systems, then reusing OCIDs across publications can result in unpredictable and nonsensical results when releases are merged to create a compiled release.
+For example, unless publications use an identical approach to assigning local [identifiers](../../schema/identifiers.md) to objects in arrays, then awards, contracts and other [objects in arrays](../../schema/merging.md#array-values) can overwrite and/or duplicate each other in nonsensical ways.

 ### Example: Reusing OCIDs across Public Contracts Scotland and Find a Tender Service

-The PCS and FTS publications have many overlapping fields, but implement slightly different mappings.
-Therefore, if FTS were to reuse the OCIDs assigned by PCS, merging releases would result in nonsensical data

-For example, the publications implement inconsistent mappings for the `.id` of the buyer in the `.parties` array so merging releases would result in duplicate buyers:
+The PCS and FTS publications have many overlapping fields, and implement slightly different mappings.
+For example, the publications implement inconsistent mappings for the `.id` of the buyer in the `.parties` array.
+As such, merging releases would result in duplicate buyers:

 `````{tab-set}
 ````{tab-item}  PCS release